31st MEU | BLT 1/7 conduct TRST training Day 1

-U.S. Marine Corps Sgt.
-Colton Pavlica, an infantry Marine with Battalion Landing Team 1/7, 31st Marine Expeditionary Unit, ties knots during Tactical Rope Suspension Techniques training at Camp Gonsalves, Japan, April 14, 2025.
+U.S. Marines with Battalion Landing Team 1/7, 31st Marine Expeditionary Unit, rappel down a cliff for Tactical Rope Suspension Techniques training at Camp Gonsalves, Japan, April 14, 2025.
 Tactical Rope Suspension Techniques is a specialized training where Marines learn how to operate using rope techniques in mountainous and jungle terrain.
 The 31st MEU, the Marine Corps' only continuously forward-deployed MEU, provides a flexible force ready to perform a wide-range of military operations across the Indo-Pacific region.
-Pavlica a native of Vermont.
 (U.S. Marine Corps photo by Sgt.
 Peter Rawlins)

 |Date Taken: